For your Trip to the USA!

 About 72 hours after your ESTA application, you can find out whether or not you have been granted travel authorization.

 Suppose you submitted your ESTA application through esta-application.com.
-In that case, you will receive a personal message from the ESTA experts regarding the status of your travel authorization, which you can include in your travel documents.
+In that case, you will receive a personal message from the USA experts from esta-application.com regarding the status of your travel authorization, which you can include in your travel documents.

 For all other ESTA applicants, the US government recommends that you check the status on the ESTA web page of the U.S. Customs and Border Protection (CBP) under "Check Existing Application" before you travel.